Intrauterine insemination (IUI)

 - For Unexplained Infertility

-- For single women and lesbian couples using donor sperm
+- For single women and couples using donor sperm

 Your initial consultation will determine if you are a suitable candidate for IUI.
 At least one of your fallopian tubes must be healthy enough, which we can determine through a variety of methods such as laparoscopy and dye test or HyCoSy.
-If you are using your partner’s sperm he will need to have a semen analysis.
-All donor sperm is carefully analysed, quarantined for at least three months, and deemed suitable and healthy.
+If you are using your partner’s sperm they will need to have a semen analysis.

 The IUI programme is monitored using ultrasound scans so that ovulation can be timed more accurately.
 The insemination procedure is usually simple and similar to a cervical smear test.
 It only takes a few minutes; using a very fine catheter, the prepared sperm is deposited inside the uterus via the cervix.